LububTristarHomeVideo/NowEngine/README.md

-# V. Engine

-V. Engine é uma ferramenta de desenvolvimento para criar e editar jogos e aplicativos compatíveis com os dispositivos V. Smile Original, V. Smile Motion e V. Flash.
+V. Engine is an engine for creating games with V. Smile Original, V. Smile Motion, and V. Flash devices.

-## Funcionalidades

-- **Compatibilidade**: Suporta V. Smile Original, V. Smile Motion e V. Flash.
+Compatibility: Supports V. Smile Original, V. Smile Motion, and V. Flash.
-- **Editor de Nível**: Ferramentas para criar e editar níveis de jogos.
-- **Gerenciamento de Recursos**: Adicione, edite e organize gráficos, sons e animações.
-- **Simulação**: Teste seus jogos e aplicativos diretamente no editor antes de exportá-los.

-## Requisitos do Sistema

-- **Sistema Operacional**: Windows 7 ou superior
+Level Editor (2D or 3D): Tools to create and edit game levels.

+Resource Management: Add, edit, and organize graphics, sounds, and animations.

+Simulation: Test your games and applications directly in the editor before exporting them.

+System Requirements:
+Operating System: Windows 10 or higher

-- **Memória**: 4 GB de RAM (8 GB recomendados)
+Memory: 4 GB of RAM (8 GB recommended)

-- **Espaço em Disco**: 200 MB para instalação
-- **Dependências**: Qt 5.15 ou superior, Visual Studio 2019 (ou outro compilador C++ compatível)
+Dependencies: Qt 5.15 or higher, Visual Studio 2019 (or another compatible C++ compiler)

-## Suporte

-Se você tiver alguma dúvida ou encontrar problemas, por favor, abra uma issue no [repositório oficial](https://github.com/seu-usuario/v-engine/issues).

-## Licença

-Este projeto está licenciado sob a Licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para mais detalhes.